keltoumboukra/VRTreatedParaplegia/README.md

 	- Austyn TEMPESTA: ajt2158@columbia.edu

 ### Project Aim
-We used unity in order to utilise both Oculus and the VR controller together.
+We used Unity in order to utilise both Oculus and the VR controller together.
 We they connected the Oculus to a virtual robot in order to navigate enviornments and interact with 3-d objects in space.
 Unity used of VR to interact with Simulated Robot Arms.

 ### Hardware
 	- 1 computer running on Windows